kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 combination of feature gate enabled/disabled or version skew will work as usual for that workload.

-So when the new functionality wasn't yet used, downgrade will not be affected.
+When the new functionality wasn't yet used, downgrade will not be affected.

-Due to the new field added to `initContainers` to turn them into sidecars, downgrading to the version without this feature will make all Pods using this flag unscheduleable.
-New Pods will be rejected by the control plane and all kubelets.
-Pods that has already been created will not be rejected by control plane, but once reaching the kubelet, that has this feature disabled or which is old, kubelet will reject the Pod on unmarshalling.
+Versions of Kubernetes that doesn't have this feature implemented will ignore and strip out the new field `initContainers`.

+Pods that has already been created will stay being scheduled after the downgrade - not be rejected by control plane nor by kubelet.
+Both will treat the sidecar container as an Init container.
+This may render the Pod unusable as it will stuck in initialization forever - sidecar container are never exiting.
+We will document this behavior for Alpha release.
+Promoting feature to Beta we will revisit the situation.
+If we will see this as a major issue, we will need to wait for 3 releases so kubelet will have the logic to reject such Pods when the feature gate is disabled to keep Downgrade safe.

-**Note**, we tested kubelet behavior.
-For the control plane we may need to implement a new logic to reject such Pods when feature gate got turned off.
+**Note**, For the control plane and kubelet we will implement logic to reject Pods with sidecar containers when feature gate got turned off.
 See [Upgrade/downgrade testing](#upgradedowngrade-testing) section.

 Workloads will have to be deleted and recreated with the old way of handling sidecars.
 Once there is no more Pods using sidecars, node can be downgraded without side effects.

-If downgrade hapenning from the version with the feature enabled to the previous version that has this feature support, but feature gate is disabled, kubelet and/or control place will reject these Pods.
+If downgrade happening from the version with the feature enabled to the previous version that has this feature support, but feature gate is disabled, kubelet and control place will reject these Pods.

 **Note**, downgrade requires node drain.
 So we will not support scenarios when Pod already running on the node will need to be handled by the restarted